mohammed183/re_vit/markdown/02-Claims.md

 To demonstrate their claim, the authors compared the ResNet models and the vision transformer models that were pretrained on three different datasets: **ImageNet**, **ImageNet-21k** and **JFT-300M**.
 They then fine-tuned the models on the ImageNet dataset for classification.
 The figure below shows how the pretraining dataset size affects the test accuracy of the models.

 ![](assets/claim2.png)
-*<small>The models pretrained on ImageNet and ImageNet-21k are available, but the models pretrained on the JFT-300M dataset were not published</small>*

 To evaluate the performance of the vision transformer model, the author fine-tuned it on various datasets and presented the results in the tables below.
 The pretrained models that are marked in green are publicly available.